The First Church of Christ, Scientist

 The First Church of Christ, Scientist is the administrative headquarters and mother church of the Church of Christ, Scientist, also known as the Christian Science church.
 Christian Science was founded in the 19th century in Lynn, Massachusetts, by Mary Baker Eddy with the publication of her book Science and Health (1875).

 The First Church of Christ, Scientist, is located in the 13.5 acre Christian Science Plaza in Boston, Massachusetts.
 The center is owned by the church and contains the Original Mother Church (1894); Mother Church Extension (1906); Christian Science Publishing House (1934), which houses the Mary Baker Eddy Library; Reflection Hall (1971); Administration Building (1972); and Colonnade Building (1972).
 There is also a reflecting pool and fountain.

 History

-The Original Mother Church, designed by Franklin I. Welch was completed in December 1894, eight years after the first Christian Science church, First Church of Christ, Scientist (Oconto, Wisconsin), was built by local women who felt they had been helped by the religion.
+The Original Mother Church was designed by Franklin I. Welch, and the cornerstone was laid on May 21, 1894.
+The church was completed in December 1894, eight years after the first Christian Science church, First Church of Christ, Scientist (Oconto, Wisconsin), was built by local women who felt they had been helped by the religion.

-Although fairly large for the time, the original church, a Romanesque Revival stone structure, is often overlooked as it is dwarfed by the much larger domed Mother Church Extension.
+Although fairly large for the time, the original church, a Richardsonian Romanesque stone structure, is often overlooked as it is dwarfed by the much larger domed Mother Church Extension.
 Designed to fit on a kite-shaped lot, the former features a 126 ft steeple and an octagonal auditorium that seats 900.
 It is built of granite from New Hampshire, Mary Baker Eddy's home state.